bvacchiano/youthideashack/README.md

 1. Download [NodeJS](https://nodejs.org/en/download/) to your machine's Desktop
 2. Open terminal and run command `sudo npm install npm -g`.
 This will download a package manager that allows you to easily run a simple server.
 The simple server will help you execute a post command from your local machine / from the web application in the "youthideashack" project.
 3. Download the simple server package ([http-server](https://www.npmjs.com/package/http-server)) by executing the command `npm install http-server -g`
+4. Download Jitsu using command `npm install jitsu -g`
-4. Navigate to cd ~/Desktop/youthideashack and run command `jitsu install http-server`
+5. Navigate to cd `~/Desktop/youthideashack` in your terminal using command `cd ~/Desktop/youthideashack`.
+Then run command `jitsu install http-server`
+6. Open up a file browser and copy contents (index.html, /js, and post.html) of the "youthideashack" project into the `http-server/public` folder.
+Make sure to replace index.html with your the index.html file from the youthideashack project.
+7. In the terminal, run command `cd http-server`
-5. Run command `node bin/http-server`
+7. Run command `node bin/http-server` from terminal
-6. Navigate to `http://localhost:8080` using Safari/Firefox/Chrome
+8. Navigate to website `http://localhost:8080/index.html` using Safari/Firefox/Chrome
-7. View the sample web app :)
+9. View the sample web app :) The index.html page will display data retrieved (GET) from the CLEARPath API.

+**NOTE 1:** There is a sample website which allows you to send (POST) data to the database using the CLEARPath API.
+See if you can figure out how to read the code in the post.html file, add your API Token to the file, and post data to the server! *Hint: navigate to `http://localhost:8080/post.html` to figure out how*

 ### PC
 1. Download Mongoose to the directory in which you saved the "youthideashack" project above